jimbrake/Slides-Papers-Reports/Floating_point/README.md

 ##  Floating-point talks and a patent
-Ugh, due to recent progress in floating point encodings much of my work is obsolete
+Due to recent progress in floating point encodings much of my work is outdated:
+Takum Arithmetic does not use gradual underflow or gradual overflow
+Instead an exponential taper covers the entire exponent range
 The recent developments files have references to the major papers in this area:
 See Floating-point_recent_developments.pdf in this directory for the web links
 The 1999 and later directories are my presentations on floating point